Tertiush/ParadoxIP150/README.md

   * Publish the following topics to enable/disable polling of the IP module:
     * <b>Paradox/C/Polling/Enable</b>
     * <b>Paradox/C/Polling/Disable</b>
-    * The payload is not evaluated
+    * The payload is not evaluated.

+<b>Note: If you modified the subscription topic for controls in the config.ini file ensure it ends with a '/'.</b>

 ## Running as a service / daemon